 There is an extra-judicial settlement when the parties have decided to enter into a compromise agreement.
 This is the kind of remedy where court intervention is not necessary.
-Both the spouses, with the assistance of their counsel, will go through several negotiations until they come up with the terms and conditions to which they are agreeable with.
+Both spouses, with the assistance of their counsel, will go through several negotiations until they come up with the terms and conditions they both agree with.
 The agreement entered into will serve as the law between the parties.
 All their obligations and rights will be governed by the said contract.
-Upon its perfection, the liability of the respective parties concerning the child support will be effective and demandable.
+Through this, the liability of the respective parties concerning the child support will be effective and demandable.

 As a general rule, the obligation to pay for child support will last until the children reach the age of majority, which is 18 years old under our jurisdiction.
 If the child is emancipated before he or she reaches 18 years old, the obligation for child support is terminated.
 This means that there is an automatic extinguishment of the parent's obligation.

 Two exceptions are provided under the law wherein a party may still be made liable for the payment of support even if the child has already reached 18 years old and above.
 One instance is when the child has reached the age of majority but has not yet graduated from high school.
 As long as the kid is enrolled in a secondary school, the obligation will subsist until he or she reaches the age of 20 or graduates secondary education, whichever comes first.
 The second one is when the parent has agreed to pay support despite the fact that the child reaches the age of majority.
 In these two cases, the post-majority obligation for child support will not be terminated.
 Whichever exception you decide to choose, we recommend the services of a good custody lawyer so that your best interests are protected.